 With the rise of ubiquitous mobile devices and the design systems proliferated by Apple and Google, the average person has come to expect decent design as table stakes just as apps are expected to function according to basic rules of usability.
 It’s never been easier to copy functionality, and when two products with similar features are competing in a global marketplace, great design can be the meaningful differentiator, creating an emotional brand connection highlighted by designed moments of delight.

 I believe that bringing an idea to life with an interactive prototype is one of the best ways to test an initial concept with users, and also for getting stakeholder buy-in.
 Catching an awkward interaction or confusing copy in a user testing session before a feature gets build can save user frustration and engineering churn.
 Animated prototypes are also very helpful in communicating interactions and flows to engineers.
-How something looks versus how it feels on a device can be rather difference, so getting the interactions feeling just right is key.
+How something looks versus how it feels on a device can be rather different, so getting the interactions feeling just right is key.

 I’ve always enjoyed working closely with engineers, product managers, data analysts, as well as marketing and sales.
 Understanding the needs and goals and activities of other parts of the organization inform how I think about product.
 User experience covers the intersection of many different customer touch points, so having a holistic perspective of the larger business efforts helps inform my own product decisions.